espocrm/documentation/docs/development/view.md

             // Options passed from the parent view. console.log(this.options);

+            // A model can be passed from the parent view. console.log(this.model);

             // All event listeners are recommended to be initialized here.

             // Use listenTo & listenToOnce methods for listening to events of another object